Three years after Japan signed Hague, parents who abduct still win | The Japan Times

 Cook and his mother departed their hotel in Osaka before dawn to make the 5:25 a.m. train that would take them, accompanied by their lawyers, to Gakuen-mae Station in Nara.

 At a rendezvous point, Cook’s party met with JCA officials, got into a van and waited for instructions.
-Shortly after, a call came through to Cook’s attorney that Nara court enforcement officers had approached the house and confirmed that Hitomi and the four children were present.
+Shortly after, a call came through to Cook’s attorney that Nara court enforcement officers had approached the house and confirmed that Cook’s wife and the four children were present.
 At 6:55 a.m. they entered the building.

-While Cook and his mother waited in the van, a total of 17 people were now present at the Arimitsu property just down the street: Hitomi, the four children, their Japanese grandparents, two police officers, Cook’s two attorneys, a JCA official, two JCA-appointed psychologists, a Nara court bailiff and two officials from the U.S. consulate in Osaka.
+While Cook and his mother waited in the van, a total of 17 people were now present at the Cook’s wife property just down the street: Cook’s wife, the four children, their Japanese grandparents, two police officers, Cook’s two attorneys, a JCA official, two JCA-appointed psychologists, a Nara court bailiff and two officials from the U.S. consulate in Osaka.

 At around 8 a.m., Cook’s attorney delivered the news that the children were very upset and did not want to see him, although later they did agree to see Cook’s mother.
 Cook was left alone in the van with his thoughts.